Modeling Quantum Geometry for Fractional Chern Insulators with unsupervised learning: Results

 More intriguingly, examining the quantum geometry of individual principal components [Fig.~\ref{fig:pca}b] reveals that their Chern numbers, computed via Wilson loop calculations at the central Brillouin zone, are approximately quantized values ranging from $-3$ to $5$ for the $C=-1$ training data.
-Note that principal components themselves are not physical states and are not guaranteed to have quantized Chern numbers, partly because $\langle u_\mathbf{k}|u_{\mathbf{k+G}} \rangle \neq 1$.
-This suggests that, from the PCA perspective, deviations from ideal quantum geometry—such as variations in Berry curvature and quantum metric—can be viewed as superpositions of principal components with different Chern numbers.
+Note that the principal components are not universal objects, but data-dependent directions determined by the covariance structure of the training set.
+They are therefore not intrinsic physical states and are not guaranteed to have quantized Chern numbers, partly because $\langle u_\mathbf{k}|u_{\mathbf{k+G}} \rangle \neq 1$.
+Nevertheless, the approximately quantized Chern numbers observed for many leading components suggest that deviations from ideal quantum geometry can be interpreted as superpositions of variance modes with different topological character.
 Importantly, the Chern number of a reconstructed form factor is not simply the sum of the Chern numbers of its principal components, reflecting the highly non-linear and nonlocal nature of the form factor as an object derived from Bloch wavefunctions.
 The small amplitude variations of form factors $\delta\lambda$ are captured by large total quantum metric of the principal components in Fig. \ref{fig:pca}b, where the amplitude of each component is close to $0$.
 These findings also highlight the nontrivial structure underlying the VAE results: when varying form factors with $\tilde{\alpha}$, global topological variations must be considered.
 Similar trends are also observed when applying PCA to the full dataset (including non-FCI samples).
-Although the physical meaning of principal components with higher Chern numbers remains unclear, they nonetheless provide an accurate expansion of the original form factors for both FCI and non-FCI samples (see SI Fig. 6 and 7).
+Although the physical meaning of principal components with higher Chern numbers remains unclear, they nonetheless provide an accurate expansion of the original form factors for both FCI and non-FCI samples (see Figures S6 and S7).

 From a machine learning perspective, PCA provides a compact representation of the form factors, reducing each sample to a set of coefficients in the principal component basis.
 However, training neural networks or VAEs directly on these coefficients performs poorly, as the essential raw features are largely washed out by the linear transformation.
 Gaussian mixture models can be used to sample the coefficient space and reconstruct new form factors; we have found that this approach can generate physically plausible form factors.
 However, the high dimensionality and lack of interpretability of the principal component space present significant challenges, which we leave for future work.